 We’re truly sympathetic to people with horses that they can’t keep anymore, because we know first hand how much work is involved in finding safe and lasting new homes for them.
 But if we took every horse that we’re asked to take, we wouldn’t have room for the ones who desperately need our help.
 Every horse owner should have a plan in place in case a day comes when they can no longer care for their horse.
 There are options available, but most options take time and planning and not every option is right for every horse.
 And relying on a horse rescue to take your horse should only be an option in the worst possible scenarios.

-If you are in a situation where you are concerned about the future welfare of your horse, we are happy to try to help as much as we can.
+If you are in a situation where you are concerned about the future welfare of your horse, there are things that we can do to help or advise you.
 Please take a look at the suggestions offered in this article: Safe Options for Rehoming Your Horse.
-You are also welcome to send a message to our Outreach Coordinator, Jolene Duncan at firstname.lastname@example.org and she can advise you on possible solutions or suggestions for making responsible decisions for your horses.
+You are also welcome to send a message to our Outreach Coordinator at email@example.com and we can help with solutions or suggestions for making responsible decisions for your horses.

-If surrendering your horse is the only option available to you, please fill out and submit the form below.
+If surrendering your horse is the only option available to you, please fill out and submit our Community Outreach application.